nrjess/twitter-sna/README.md

     The unintuitive name for this folder is a result of R package building conventions (it is where you put files that should be installed with the package).
-    - `Example_Script.Rmd`: This .Rmd file serves as a basic template for new .Rmd scripts that we want to render PDF output.
-It sets up some standard formatting and LaTeX packages we will likely need.
-    - `Example_Script.html`: This file will be created if you knit the `Example_Script.Rmd` file.
-It is not tracked by Git.
   - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
   - `DESCRIPTION`: This file is a brief, structured description of the